Kacperencki/DynamicSystemSimulator/docs/installation.md

 # Installation

-This project is designed to run directly from the repository without packaging.
+This project is intended to be installed in editable mode (recommended) so imports work consistently in Streamlit, scripts, and IDEs.

 ## Requirements

 - Python 3.10+ recommended
-- Dependencies are listed in `requirements.txt`
+- Dependencies are defined in `pyproject.toml` (legacy `requirements.txt` is kept for reference).

 Install: